MicrosoftDocs/security/trusted-root-docs/Incident-Reporting.md

 In the event of a Security Incident, the CA must:

-1. Notify Microsoft as soon as is practical but no later than 24 hours from the time of the Security Incident by (a) completing the form located at https://aka.ms/rootnotify, and (b) sending the completed form to rootnotify\@microsoft.com.
+1. Notify Microsoft as soon as is practical but no later than 24 hours from the time of the Security Incident by (a) completing the following questions below and (b) sending the completed form to msroot\@microsoft.com.
 The form requires the following information (if known at the time):
     -   Who detected the incident.
     -   If available, who perpetrated the incident.